How to choose the best plan for your streaming business

-You can have as many live channels streaming as you would like.
+You can have as many channels streaming as you would like.

-You can publish as many videos as you want, depending on the storage space you have.
+You can have as many videos as you want, depending on the storage space you have.

 You can have as many viewers streaming your live events and videos as you would like.
 Viewer hours is a different concept explained later in the article.

 At WpStream, we always encrypt your content.
 Built from the ground up with the premium concept in mind, all live and VOD content is encrypted with AES-128.
 Click here for more information regarding Content Protection.